membrane/api-gateway/distribution/examples/openapi/README.md

 # Rewirting of Server Addresses

+When an API is published on a gateway the OpenAPI must point to the gateway instead of pointing to the backend server.
+Rewriting changes the backend addresses of an OpenAPI document to the adress of the gateway.

 The _openAPIProxy_ exposes the OpenAPI specifications in the UI and over an endpoint:

 ```
 /api_docs/<<id of the api>>
 ```

-The address in the _/servers_ field are rewritten to the address the endpoint is called.
+The addresses in the OpenAPI's _/servers_ field are rewritten to the address the endpoint is called on the gateway.
 Suppose the OpenAPI has the following servers field:

 ```
 servers: